DebbiePotts87/Love-Running/readme.md

 ---

 # Additional Information
 This was the first mini project conducted through the Level 5 Dimploma Fullstack Web Development.
 The code was compiled in Replit and saved to my personal system.
-This project was later pushed to Github at a later date.
+This project was pushed to Github at a later date.
 <br>
 There are [known bugs](#known-bugs) which may be rectified at a later date.
 This is not intended to become a live site, this was purely used for learning purposes at the start of my course.